COMPANY

 [Major Initiatives Based on the Previous Efficacy Evaluation]

-4. Issues and future initiatives
+4. Future initiatives

 Corporate Governance Report